5 steps to a robust corrective action process

 A correction is putting out a fire.
 A corrective action is finding out why the fire started in the first place while making changes to ensure it can’t happen again.

-Corrective action uncovers and prevents systemic quality issues
+Corrective action prevents systemic quality issues

 From time to time, every business experiences defects (AKA non-conformances) in their end product or procedures.
 Some are major, such as a product failing a safety check when it rolls off the production line.
 Others are minor, such as cosmetic flaws in the finish of a single product in a batch, or the omission of some detail of paperwork.
 They all have one thing in common though, they represent deviations from required and specified standards.